Reporting COVID-19 benefit repayments

 Pre-test question

-If an individual repaid COVID-19 benefits during the year, they may claim a deduction on their tax return.
+If an individual repaid COVID-19 benefits during the year, they can claim a deduction to ensure they do not pay tax on any amounts they repaid.

 Instructions